exalearn/hydronet/ttm/README.md

 This directory contains a Python wrapper for the TTM iteraction potential for water.

 The TTM wrapper was originally developed by Joseph Heindal and packaged for distribution by Logan Ward.
-The geometry optimization code was developed by Jenna Pope.
+The geometry optimization code was developed by Jenna (Bilbrey) Pope.

 ## Requirements